How to Obtain Your Transfer Course Approval

 A course you take elsewhere must “fit generally within the range of course offerings in a Princeton department or program.”
 This means that a course on the sociology of gender might well be approved; a course on auto repair would not.
 Journalism, business school, and communications courses are unlikely to be approved for Princeton credit—you may well want to go ahead and take them for your own enrichment, however.

 Courses must be offered by a four-year accredited University.
-The course must meet for a minimum of four weeks, and include 30 hours of in-class time.
+The course must meet for a minimum of four weeks, and include 30 hours or more of real-time (synchronous) class activities or direct, live instruction.

 Will I get distribution credit for my transfer course?

 A maximum of two outside courses may be used to fill AB distribution requirements.
-You may use only one course each in two of the three following areas: LA, ST, SA.
-Members of the class of 2015 and beyond will be able to seek transfer credit only for STN, not STL.
+You may use only one course each in two of the three following areas: LA, SEN, SA.

 Can I use a transfer course for a prerequisite or department requirement?